autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 #### occupancy grid map tuning

-Refer to the document of [probabilistic_occpancy_grid_map](https://autowarefoundation.github.io/autoware.universe/main/perception/probabilistic_occupancy_grid_map/) for details.
+Refer to the document of [probabilistic_occupancy_grid_map](https://autowarefoundation.github.io/autoware.universe/main/perception/probabilistic_occupancy_grid_map/) for details.
 If occlusion tends to be detected at apparently free space, increase `occlusion.free_space_max` to ignore them.

 #### in simple_planning_simulator

-intersection_occlusion feature is **not recommended** for use in plannig_simulator because the laserscan_based_occpancy_grid_map generates unnatural UNKNOWN cells in 2D manner:
+intersection_occlusion feature is **not recommended** for use in planning_simulator because the laserscan_based_occupancy_grid_map generates unnatural UNKNOWN cells in 2D manner:

 - all the cells behind pedestrians are UNKNOWN
 - no ground point clouds are generated

-Also oftenwise the user does not set trafic light information although it is very critical for intersection_occlusion (and in real traffic environment too).
+Also many users do not set traffic light information frequently although it is very critical for intersection_occlusion (and in real traffic environment too).

 For these reasons, `occlusion.enable` is false by default.